obsessedyouth/Research-Assistant-Crypto/Finance.md

 ## answer

-You can find details in [Finanace.pdf](https://github.com/obsessedyouth/Research-Assistant-Crypto/) w hich is separately rendered using `LaTex` or you can find the `tex` code [here](https://github.com/obsessedyouth/Research-Assistant-Crypto/blob/main/equations/Finanace.tex).
+You can find details in [Finanace.pdf](https://github.com/obsessedyouth/Research-Assistant-Crypto/) which is separately rendered using `LaTex` or you can find the `tex` code [here](https://github.com/obsessedyouth/Research-Assistant-Crypto/blob/main/equations/Finanace.tex).

 ### What is a call option